ngchianglin/VulnerableMamaShop/README.md

 Computer misuse is a serious crime in Singapore and other countries, punishable by law.
 The source code and instructions provided here are for educational purposes only; meant to help IT defenders understand about SQL Injection vulnerabilities and better defend their systems and applications.
 It should not be misused for any other purposes.

+Vulnerable Mama Shop(VMS) is an insecure application and should not be exposed on the internet or an internal network.
+Doing so can result in a system or network compromise.
+It should only be used in an isolated test lab environment that is meant for security testing and learning.
+VMS is released under the MIT license.
+Read the license, the author is not responsible for any damage direct or indirect that arise from using VMS.
+Use VMS solely at your own risk !

 ## Installation

 The application is packaged as a Docker application.
 Clone and download a copy for the application